promotedai/vue-impression-tracker/README.md

   uuid: Function,

   // Optional props:
+  // The function to log an action or click.
+  logAction: Function,
   // Called when an error occurs.
 Defaults to console.error.
   handleError: Function,
   // Specifies the source type.
 Defaults to DELIVERY.